Overview

 The Data Fluencies Project seeks to develop an expansive and interdisciplinary approach that combines the interpretative traditions of the arts and humanities with critical work in the social and data sciences to support innovative engagements with (and resistances to) our data-filled world.

-Through research workshops, dissertation grants competitions, and a variety of publications, Data Fluencies works to counter the impacts of discriminatory algorithms and online mis- and disinformation and to foster more just and equitable futures.
+Through research workshops, dissertation grant competitions, and a range of publications, Data Fluencies explores the societal impacts of algorithmic systems and digital communication to support informed and responsible technology use.

-This project brings together partners from multiple institutions, including: the Digital Democracies Institute at Simon Fraser University, Canada; Emerson College, USA; University of Canterbury, New Zealand; University of Kentucky, USA; University of Southern California, USA; and York University, Canada.
+This project brings together partners from the Digital Democracies Institute at Simon Fraser University, Canada; Emerson College, USA; University of Canterbury, New Zealand; University of Kentucky, USA; University of Southern California, USA; and York University, Canada.

 Programs and Projects